JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 ### New Technologies and the Making of the Modern Pelargonium

 The _Pelargonium_ is a perennial bush, with a strong and aromatic smell and a long bloom period, that thrives in dry arid climates.
 The earliest plants introduced from Southern African to Europe were cultivated in heated greenhouses to protect them from cold and frost.
 During the late seventeenth, eighteenth, and early nineteenth centuries, these pelargoniums, which produced diminutive flowers, were kept mainly as scientific specimens, exotic curiosities, status symbols, and conversation pieces.
 They bore little resemblance to their mid-nineteenth-century descendants that many florists and nurseries bred to possess showy double-flowers and zonal-pattern foliage: regals were bred for displaying in the home, and zonals for growing in gardens.
-New technologies–both for fabricating iron and plate glass, and for building conservatories from these materials–were integral to this transformation of the pelargonium from a rarified foreign luxury into a Europeanized commodity for the masses.
+New technologies–both for fabricating iron and plate glass, and for building conservatories from these materials–were integral to this transformation of the pelargonium, from a rarified foreign luxury into a Europeanized commodity for the masses, because they provided spaces with ample natural light, fresh air, and heat.
 <param ve-image primary url="pelargonium_rubens_peale_with_a_geranium_1985.59.1.jpg" title="Rembrandt Peale, _Rubens Peale with a Geranium_, 1801, oil on canvas, 71.4 x 61 cm, National Gallery of Art, Open Access">
 <param ve-image primary url="https://images.metmuseum.org/CRDImages/ep/original/DP152116.jpg" title="Eduard Gaertner, _The Family of Mr. Westfal in the Conservatory_, 1836, oil on canvas, 23.8 x 20 cm, Purchase, funds from various donors, by exchange, 2007, Metropolitan Museum of Art, public domain">
 <param ve-image title="Image of geranium “stock house” in 1910 geranium catalogue" url="https://www.biodiversitylibrary.org/pageimage/47651101" fit="cover" rotate="270" attribution="Biodiversity Heritage Library">